janicduplessis/resultscrawler/README.md

         go get github.com/janicduplessis/resultscrawler

 1. Navigate to the root folder and install go dependencies.
 You may need to install mercurial and bazaar to be able to download the dependencies.

         cd $GOPATH/src/github.com/janicduplessis/resultscrawler
         go install ./...

-2. If you dont already have bower installed globally, install it.
+2. If you don't already have bower installed globally, install it.

         npm install bower -g